 [This post may contain affiliate links, which means that I may receive a small compensation at no added cost to you if you choose to click and make a purchase through one of these links.
 For full disclosure click here.]

 pa·el·la (pä- l , pä- lyä, – yä). n.
 A saffron-flavored Spanish dish made with varying combinations of rice, vegetables, meat, chicken, and seafood.

 My fiance and I wandered around Whole Foods today and stumbled upon a sample of paella.
 It was yummy, and I’ve been wanting to try to make it.
-We aren’t rich enough to keep saffron stocked, and I wanted to keep it more PCOS-friendly by subbing quinoa for the rice.
+I wanted to keep it more PCOS-friendly by subbing quinoa for the rice.
 I looked at a couple of recipes

 and threw this together with what I had on hand.
 It turned out really nicely and makes quite a bit- I think we’ll end up freezing about half of the leftovers.

 1 can Italian tomatoes (could use plain diced tomatoes or similar, this is just what I had on hand)

 Prep your chicken and onion, heat oil in large pan (I used my AWESOME wok).
 Add onion, chicken, and crumbled chorizo to hot oil, let onions soften and meats cook.
 Add spices to your liking- I used a heavy hand with the garlic (as always) and just a touch of chili powder since the chorizo was already spicy.
 I only added a dash of cumin and dry mustard, I ended up with 2-3 dashes of nutmeg, and a heavy shake of black pepper.
 I did not add salt since the chorizo and chicken broth are already salty.
 (By the way, traditional paella has rice, not quinoa).